-He has been teaching children for over a dozen years, beginning in upstate New York and now in our community in Sarasota since his current class was a 3/4th grade.
+He has been teaching children for over a dozen years, beginning in upstate New York and now in our community in Sarasota, graduating his first class in 2023.

 Assisting children in uncovering and continuously consulting their own deep wisdom is what education is all about for Jon.